 The delays to the Local Plan may have had an impact on the number of major housing planning applications we have received this year.
 Work on the Local Plan is progressing and is still on track to deliver the revised timetable.
-Proposals for Gypsies and Travellers and allocation of sites in and around villages are also progressing parallel.
+Allocation of sites in villages has been dovetailed in to the Local Plan and proposals for Gypsies and Travellers also progressing parallel.